-The mere existence of moist plumes over the CPT, which are also well above the lapse rate tropopause and therefore in the stratosphere, does not necessarily imply a persistent stratospheric moistening as significant dehydration events along the forward trajectories are still possible (Pan et al., 2019).
+The mere existence of moist plumes over the CPT, which are also well above the lapse rate tropopause and therefore in 110 the stratosphere, does not necessarily imply a persistent stratospheric moistening as significant dehydration events along the forward trajectories are still possible (Pan et al., 2019).
 This is schematically shown in Figure 5, which contrasts the Eulerian view (with air masses being located above the CPT) and the Lagrangian view (with the LDP along the trajectory).
-Based on our case study using StratoClim data, the importance of considering the full Lagrangian air mass pathway in both backward and forward direction is clear not only for type A air masses, where the absolute LDPs are still ahead, but also for type B air masses, where the absolute LDPs have already occurred a few weeks prior.
-Even for these cases, multiple and subsequent dehydration events at low temperatures, well below 195 K, can still be expected occur during the upward spiraling in the ASM anticyclone, with the highest ice concentration found mainly at its southern edge.
+Based on our case study using StratoClim data, the importance of considering the full Lagrangian air mass pathway in both backward and forward direction is clear not only for type A air masses, where the absolute LDPs are still ahead, but also for type B air masses,

+- 115 where the absolute LDPs have already occurred a few weeks prior.
+Even for these cases, multiple and subsequent dehydration events at low temperatures, well below 195 K, can still occur during the upward spiraling in the ASM anticyclone.
 The highest ice concentrations are primarily located at the southern edge of the anticyclone, where the lowest ERA5 temperatures are observed (Figure 4).
-Our simulations with CLaMS-Ice reproduce CALIPSO ice observations well for type A air masses, but the agreement for type B is worse (see Figure 4a and 4b).
-Note that the absolute LDPs of 75% of type A trajectories are in the future, with LDP ages ranging from 0-3 days.
-For type B trajectories, the LDPs have already occurred in the past, with ages ranging from -35 to -15 days.
-It is worth noting that neither FDM applied to the forward trajectories nor FDMapplied to the full backward and forward trajectories can our simplest approach, FDM, cannot reproduce any CALIPSO ice signatures, as ice is instantaneously formed and removed (i.e., not present) in this simple in this model setup.
+Our simulations with CLaMS-Ice reproduce CALIPSO ice observations well for type A air masses, but the agreement for type B is worse (Figure 4a and 4b).
+Note that the absolute LDPs of 75% of type A trajectories are in the future, - 120 with LDP ages ranging from 0-3 days.
+For type B trajectories, the LDPs have already occurred in the past, with ages ranging